What is a Deluge System?

 - Water flows into the piping system and starts discharging from all nozzles and open sprinklers.

-- After use, the deluge valve can be easily reset to normal operating condition by draining the water remaining inside the pipe and valve body.
+- After use, the deluge valve can be easily reset to normal operating conditions by draining the water remaining inside the pipe and valve body.

 Types of Deluge Systems